QTIM-Lab/fundus_detection_segmentation_pipeline/detection/README.md

 ```

-That will take the images in /path/to/inference/images, run inference on all those images using the `best.pt` weights for a YOLO model in parallel, and save the image cropped to the YOLO output bounding box if the detection was above the threshold (meaning it was a high quality detection and not a spurious one) and resize it to your desired output -- in this case to 512 since that is what Mask2Former takes, but could be 224 for some ViT based model etc.
+That will take the images in /path/to/inference/images, run inference on all those images using the `best.pt` weights for a YOLO model in parallel.

+Images will be cropped and saved if the detection was above the threshold (meaning it was a high quality detection and not a spurious one) and resize it to your desired output size

 ### Recap

 You now have

 - A folder with cropped images where you specified output_directory using the trained YOLO model, from the images you specified in root_directory

 ### Extra - Convert Grayscale Labels to Multichannel